 Your vet will likely recommend limiting your pet’s movement for a specified period after surgery.
 Sudden jumping or stretching can disrupt the healing process and may even cause the incision to reopen.

-Fortunately, most procedures will not require significant confinement such as complete ‘crate-rest’ (cage-rest) to help your pet recover, and most pets will cope well staying indoors for a few days, taking only the odd essential trip outside for bathroom breaks.
+Fortunately, most procedures will not require significant confinement such as complete ‘crate-rest’ (cage-rest), and most pets will cope well staying indoors for a few days, taking only the odd essential trip outside for bathroom breaks.

 Helping Your Pet Cope With Crate Rest